What is B2C Sales: A Comprehensive Overview

 However, in B2B, prices are often negotiable, with businesses discussing pricing and payment terms based on factors such as order volume, long-term contracts, or specific requirements.

-B2C: The Future of Business
+The B2C Future of Business

 Business-to-consumer models are at the forefront of innovation, reshaping the way consumers discover and purchase products.